Uberspace/manual/source/mail-domains.rst

 SPF record
 ----------

 The `Sender Policy Framework <https://tools.ietf.org/html/rfc4408>`_ (SPF) is a system that allows mailservers to check if another mail server is allowed to send mails for a specific domain.
 To specify which servers are allowed to send mails for your domain, a ``TXT`` DNS record is set.
-Adding  Uberspace host to the list of allowed servers for your domain might increase your chances of passing spam filters.
-Assuming you have set your Uberspace host as your domain's ``MX``, you can set a ``TXT``-type record for your domain using this snippet:
+Adding  Uberspace hosts to the list of allowed servers for your domain might increase your chances of passing spam filters.
+We maintain a list, that you can include by setting a ``TXT``-type record for your domain, using this snippet:

 .. code-block:: none

- v=spf1 mx ~all
+ v=spf1 include:spf.uberspace.de

-This instructs other mail servers to accept mails from your domain if they originate from your domain's MX and to deliver any mails that claim to be from your domain but originate from a different server to the spam folder.
+This instructs other mail servers to accept mails from your domain if they originate from our hosts and to deliver any mails that claim to be from your domain but originate from a different server to the spam folder.

 .. include:: includes/domain-dns.txt